Camden Crop News: August 2023

 Soybean Insect Management

-Over the past few weeks I have captured corn earworm moths in the blacklight trap that I operate in Camden, with nightly catches picking up steam around the first of August.
-As moth catches increase in this local trap, the likelihood of moths flying into and laying eggs in your soybean fields increases as well.
+Last week I captured the first corn earworm moths of the year in the blacklight trap I operate in Camden.
+As moth catches increase in this local trap, the likelihood of moths flying into and laying eggs in your soybean fields that will become worms increases as well.
 Trap data is published every Monday on the Camden Extension Center website under the Camden Crop Data tab on the left side of the page.
 Furthermore data from traps across the state will be reported on the NC State Extension Trap Data site.